Between Silk and Chains: Mistress EVA on Power and Play

 GATA: Do you have any sexy movies you can recommend us?

 EVA: MINE!
 MINE!!!
 And then I have another one coming out that's going to be so good early next year, too.
-I have a few with Erica Lust right now, and the next one is "Independent."
+I have a few with Erika Lust right now, and the next one is "Independent."
 And then aside from mine, it depends on what you're into, right?
 When everybody asks me, "Oh, what's your favorite porn scene?"
 I always talk about that scene in "Under the Skin," where she's walking through this warehouse that she brings everybody back to, and everybody that she's sort of lured there melt into the floor and become globular forms that are still conscious.
 Like, that to me is hot, hahah.
 So, I guess it depends on the audience.

 GATA: Lastly, is there a message you’d like to share with women, queer folk, or anyone exploring their own power and sexuality?